neilforest7/selfhosts-overseer/docs/DEVELOPER_ONBOARDING.md

 # Developer Onboarding Guide

-Welcome to the Self-Host Serv Agent development team!
+Welcome to the Selfhost Overseer development team!
 This guide will help you get up to speed with our codebase, architecture, and development practices.

 ## Table of Contents